Seasonal workers' visa

 Seasonal work refers to work in agriculture and tourism that is done at certain times of the year.
 Examples of seasonal work include work in forestry, plant production and festivals.

 A visa for seasonal work in Finland is applied for at a mission of Finland.
 It cannot be applied for at a mission of any other Schengen state.
 The visa is intended for seasonal work in Finland only.
 The visa can be granted for up to 90 days.

 The regular processing times set out in the Visa Code apply to the processing of seasonal visas.
-A permit for engaging in seasonal work is granted for working for one or more designated employers and a seasonal worker may not change the employer during the seasonal work period.
+A permit for engaging in seasonal work is granted for working for one or more designated employers.
 A visa granted for seasonal work contains the additional information “Seasonal Work FI” and its validity period starts on the date when the employment relationship starts.

-If the work is not seasonal work as referred to under the Finnish Seasonal Workers Act, or the duration of seasonal work exceeds nine months, you should apply for a Residence permit for an employed person (TTOL), on the OLE_TY1 form.
+If the work is not seasonal work as referred to under the Finnish Seasonal Workers Act, or the duration of seasonal work exceeds nine months, you should apply for a Residence permit for an employed person (TTOL)(layout.types.url.description).